Japanese sashiko embroidery: a moment for oneself...

 - lowers blood pressure

-- boosts brain function: indeed, embroidery requires brain concentration and coordination of both hands.
-So, eye/hand coordination is exercised when embroidering.
-Embroidery is beginning to be a recommended activity for patients with certain types of brain injuries to train this coordination
+- boosts brain function: indeed, embroidery requires mental concentration and coordination of both hands.
+It works on eye/hand coordination when embroidering.
+Embroidery is becoming a recommended activity for patients with certain types of brain injuries to train this coordination.

-- is an activity to develop for people diagnosed as hypersensitive because embroidery allows them to be creative while guided by the pattern and thus reduce brain overstimulation.
+- is an activity to develop for people diagnosed as highly sensitive because embroidery allows them to be creative while being guided by the pattern, thus reducing brain overstimulation.

-Traditional embroidery of the seven Japanese gods of happiness in DMC stranded cotton threads, on the train taking us to Morioka to see my favorite summer festival
+Classic embroidery of the seven Japanese gods of fortune in DMC stranded cotton threads, on the train taking us to Morioka to see my favorite summer festival

 Sashiko embroidery

 Let's talk a little about this type of embroidery that accompanied me during my trip to Japan...
-Indeed, I came across at the very beginning of my stay a motif of Mount Fuji surrounded by waves and cherry blossoms...
-You guessed it, I fell for it!
+Indeed, I came across a motif of Mount Fuji surrounded by waves and cherry blossoms right at the start of my stay...
+You guessed it, I fell in love!

 But what is sashiko?